Chinghla Mong Chowdhury Mari: Player

-In 1958, the famous East Pakistani attacking trio of Kabir Ahmed, Ashraf Chowdhury and Mari caught the eye of India while representing Dhaka Mohammedan at the IFA Shield.
-The same attacking line represented Pakistan at the 1958 Asian Games in Tokyo, Japan.
+In 1958, the famous East Pakistani attacking trio of Kabir Ahmed, Ashraf Chowdhury and Mari caught the eye of India while representing Dhaka Mohammedan in the IFA Shield.
+The same attacking line represented Pakistan in the 1958 Asian Games in Tokyo, Japan.
 During the tournament, Mari suffered a knee injury.
 As a result, he walked away from the national team, however, he continued to play in the domestic league for another decade.

 He went on to play for Azad Sporting Club, Dhaka Wanderers and EPIDC the latter being his final club in 1967.
 Aside from domestic football, Mari again played in the National Football Championship in 1959, with East Pakistan.
 He played for Dhaka Jagannath College in 1957–58 and won the Sir AF Rahman Shield and Governors Cup for them.

+In 1959, Mari represented EPSF XI (East Pakistan) in two exhibition matches against the Pakistan national team.
+The first game held on 18 April, ended in a 0–7 defeat, while the second match on 14 May, saw EPSF XI suffer a 1–2 defeat.

 Mari also appeared in the Aga Khan Gold Cup, notably as a guest player for Victoria SC and Chittagong Port Trust in 1958 and 1962, respectively.
-In 1963, he represented the East Pakistan Sports Board XI during an exhibition match against Germany's Bundesliga club Fortuna Düsseldorf in Dhaka.